Segusino

-Segusino (Seguxin) is a comune (municipality) in the Province of Treviso in the Italian region Veneto, located about 60 km northwest of Venice and about 35 km northwest of Treviso.
+Segusino (Seguxin) is a comune (municipality) in the province of Treviso in the Italian region Veneto, located about 60 km northwest of Venice and about 35 km northwest of Treviso.
 As of 31 December 2017, it had a population of 1,833 and an area of 18.1 km2.

 The municipality of Segusino contains the frazioni (subdivisions, mainly villages and hamlets) Col lonc, Stramare and Milies.

-Segusino borders the following municipalities: Alano di Piave, Quero Vas, Valdobbiadene.
+Segusino borders the municipalities of Setteville in the province of Belluno, and Valdobbiadene in the province of Treviso.

 Segusino is sister town of Chipilo, Mexico, whose residents are descendants of Segusino immigrants and who to this date still speak the Venetan language of the region.

 Brief history

 In 1297 it was established as an autonomous parish, first depending on the parish church of S. Maria di Quero.
 The key place of Segusino was the castle of Mirabello, located in a strategic position on the border with Valdobbiadene.
 Today nothing remains of the castle but some written testimony, including a parchment dating back to 1192.
 In 1358 Segusino was enfeoffed by the Counts of Collalto.
 Napoleon, on the other hand, separated Segusino from Quero (BL) then belonging to the Treviso district and joined the Valdobbiadene district.
 Segusino was able to have full autonomy only with the annexation of Veneto to the Kingdom of Italy, in 1866.The center of Segusino, located in a pleasant foothill landscape, is pleasantly enriched by suggestive churches and oratories.
 The Parish Church of S. Lucia has been completely restored after the devastation suffered during the First World War.
 The Great War erased a large part of Segusino's historical-artistic memory.
 From the retreat of Caporetto when the front moved to the Piave, the population was forced to take refuge in the Vittoriese, especially in Fregona.